kevgo/run-that-app/README.md

 is written in Bash, which makes it [slow](https://github.com/asdf-vm/asdf/issues/290) and non-portable to Windows.

-Compared to asdf, run-that-app is faster, supports more platforms (including Windows), and offers additional features like optional applications and conditional execution.
+Compared to asdf, run-that-app  supports more platforms (including Windows), offers additional features like conditional execution, and is faster.

 #### RTX